ifreund/waylock/README.md

 is correct, waylock will unlock the session and exit.
 Otherwise, the color will change to the `-fail-color` and you may try again.

+In order to automatically run waylock after a certain amount of time with no input or before sleep, the [swayidle](https://github.com/swaywm/swayidle) utility or a similar program may be used.
+See the `swayidle(1)` man page for details.

 ## Licensing

 Waylock is released under the ISC License.